chingu-voyagetest/voyage-template/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
 name: User Story template
-about: User Stories represent features that can be completed in a single Sprint, but which contain subordinate tasks.
+about: User Stories are features supporting user requirements that can be completed in a single sprint
 title: ''
 labels: user_story
 assignees: ''